-Continue to educate maintenance staff and MoDOT general staff on

-SPCC and FRCP.
+Continue to educate maintenance staff and MoDOT general staff on SPCC and FRCP.
 Evaluate the effectiveness of housekeeping activities and identify those processes and/or procedures that are impacting waters of the state using semi-annual inspections of all MoDOT facilities to assess compliance.

 Measurable Goal 1a MoDOT will provide training to promote Pollution Prevention and Good House Keeping through internal training opportunities throughout the reporting period.
-Purpose Statement Continuous training and education efforts produce a competent staff that can foster a safe work environment while protecting the environment Intended Outcome The intended outcome is to train 100% of the applicable staff every other year on good housekeeping and pollution prevention.
-Annual Performance What percent of MoDOT staff attended training or a refresher and what training class was attended?
-Progress Satisfied: Yes:⊠ No:□ Explanation 2021 was not a training year, training years are base years. d on even permit
+Purpose Statement Continuous training and education efforts produce a competent staff that can foster a safe work environment while protecting the environment.
+Intended Outcome applicable statt every other year on good Appual What percent of MoDOT staff attended training or a refresher and what training class was attended?
+Progress Satisfied: Yes:□ No:□ Explanation